Anglo-Norman invasion of Ireland

-The Anglo-Norman invasion of Ireland took place during the late 12th century, when Anglo-Normans gradually conquered and acquired large swathes of land from the Irish, over which the kings of England then claimed sovereignty, all allegedly sanctioned by the Papal bull Laudabiliter.
-At the time, Gaelic Ireland was made up of several kingdoms, with a High King claiming lordship over most of the other kings.
-The Norman invasion was a watershed in Ireland's history, marking the beginning of more than 800 years of direct English and, later, British, involvement in Ireland.
+The Anglo-Norman invasion of Ireland took place during the late 12th century, when Anglo-Normans and Cambro-Normans gradually conquered and acquired large swathes of land in Ireland over which the monarchs of England then claimed sovereignty.
+The Anglo-Normans claimed the invasion was sanctioned by the papal bull Laudabiliter.
+Gaelic Ireland then consisted of several kingdoms, with a High King claiming lordship over most of the other kings.
+The Anglo-Norman invasion was a watershed in Ireland's history, marking the beginning of almost 800 years of British presence in Ireland.

 In May 1169, Anglo-Norman mercenaries landed in Ireland at the request of Diarmait mac Murchada (Dermot MacMurragh), the deposed King of Leinster, who sought their help in regaining his kingship.
 They achieved this within weeks and raided neighbouring kingdoms.
 This military intervention was sanctioned by King Henry II of England.
 In return, Diarmait had sworn loyalty to Henry and promised land to the Normans.

 In 1170, there were further Norman landings, led by the Earl of Pembroke, Richard "Strongbow" de Clare.
-They seized the important Norse-Irish towns of Dublin and Waterford, and Strongbow married Diarmait's daughter Aífe.
+They seized the important Norse-Irish towns of Dublin and Waterford, and Strongbow married Diarmait's daughter Aoífe.
 Diarmait died in May 1171 and Strongbow claimed Leinster, which Diarmait had promised him.
-Led by High King Ruaidrí Ua Conchobair (Rory O'Connor), a coalition of most of the Irish kingdoms besieged Dublin, while Norman-held Waterford and Wexford were also attacked.
+Led by High King Ruaidrí Ua Conchobair (Rory O'Conor), a coalition of most of the Irish kingdoms besieged Dublin, while Norman-held Waterford and Wexford were also attacked.
 However, the Normans managed to hold most of their territory.